JavaScript

 Who can create scope?

-• the scope implicitly defines a reference to this
+is limited in the scope.the scope implicitly defines a reference to

 var a = 10;